 *IMPORTANT LOAN DISBURSEMENT INFORMATION CONCERNING ENROLLMENT AND DIRECT LOANS*

-As per federal regulations, undergraduate students must be enrolled at least half-time (six credits for undergraduate students and six credits for graduate students) to be eligible for Federal Direct Loans.
+As per federal regulations, undergraduate students must be enrolled at least half-time (six credits for undergraduate students and three credits for graduate students) to be eligible for Federal Direct Loans.

 The Federal Direct Subsidized/Unsubsidized and Federal Direct PLUS Loans will not disburse to the Office of Student Accounts until the student actually begins attendance in a total of six credits.
 It is the attendance in the second 3 credit class that gives the student 6 credits which constitutes eligibility for federal financial aid.

 - If a student is enrolled in two eight week courses, 3 credits in the first 8 weeks and 3 credits in the second 8 weeks, the loan will not disburse until the second class begins.

 - If a student is enrolled in a 3 credit course in Pre-session and a credit course in Summer Session II, the loan will not disburse until Summer Session II.

 Therefore, students who will not begin attendance in a total of six credits until later in the semester will need to plan accordingly for the purchase of any books or materials for their classes.
 If a student drops a course and becomes less than half-time, the student will no longer be eligible for federal loans.